 The 10-track release features Goebel's previously released singles, including her hit Friday, which was included in Time magazine's list of "5 songs you need to listen to this week" on Saturday.

-, saying it "takes no prisoners, in the vein of a modern-day Missy Elliott.
+Time praised Goebel's "unapologetic, percussive hip-hop", and gave a shout out to the EP and her track Das It, saying it "takes no prisoners, in the vein of a modern-day Missy Elliott.
 It's music to get down to".

 Goebel collaborated with a host of artists on the EP, including Kiwi favourite Sammy J, California producers Tone Stith and Jaxon, and Jamaican dancehall artist Deewun.

 AdvertisementAdvertise with NZME.

 And it's already taking the internet by storm, with fans tweeting their hugely positive early reactions to the Kiwi star.

 Goebel has also revealed her next project; she's been chosen by none other than Sir Elton John to sit on his music video judging board.